BlinkZer0/Chord-and-Keys/README.md

 - 🎸 **Polyphonic Plucks** – Guitar, Koto, and Oud strum multiple strings without cutting each other off.
 - 🥁 **Cymbal Smarts** – Metals crash on cue with the right pitch, no more silent beats.
 - 🎛️ **Attribute Bar** – tweak velocity (and friends) à la FL Studio with a bar graph solo.
 - 🔀 **Surge XT Option** – flip a checkbox to swap Tone.js for Surge presets; drums keep grooving in Tone.
+- ⏱️ **Advanced Time Signatures** – support for traditional (4/4, 3/4, 6/8) and irrational time signatures (4/3, 4/5, 4/7, etc.) with dynamic grid resolution.
 - 🌐 **One‑Page Wonder** – the whole concert fits in `chord_scale_library_html_tailwind_tone.html`.

 ## Band Members